 Berlin has many transportation connections: you can arrive by plane, train, bus or car.

 Berlin has two airports which are served by many international airlines.
 Both airports are situated in or just outside of Berlin and are well integrated into the city’s public transportation system.

-- Berlin-Tegel (TXL) is the mostly popular airport and is located in the northwestern part of the city.
+- Berlin Brandenburg (BER) is the largest regional airport and is located in the south eastern part of the city.
 International long-distance flights usually land here.